 - If you miss repayments, you will face penalties.
 Furthermore, not repaying your loan on time can be detrimental to your credit score.

-Regardless of the form of credit you choose, it is imperative that you introspect your affordability.
+Regardless of the form of credit you choose, it is imperative that you introspect your affordability – even for unemployed loans.
 You must come to a conclusion after carefully assessing your financial situation.
 The last thing an unemployed person wants is a debt trap.
-Thus, make a decision only after you’re sure that you will be able to repay the loan.
+Thus, make a decision only after you’re sure that you will be able to repay your unemployed loan.